Co-Curricular Club Expo

 Where: Rangi Ruru pool

 The benefits of gaining a foundation in life-saving skills are significant and considered extremely worthwhile at Rangi Ruru.
-For this reason a number of awards are offered.
+For this reason, a number of awards are offered.

 Bronze Star – All girls complete their Bronze Star Award as part of the Year 9 curriculum.
 It serves as an introduction to Lifesaving to develop skills and knowledge of safe water rescue and survival.

-Togs and towel required.
+Togs and towel are required.

 BRONZE MEDALLION – Minimum age is 14 years or in the year in which you turn 14.
 Pre-requisites – The Bronze Star award is an advantage but not essential.
 All sessions will be in the Rangi swimming pool & the day/time TBC.
 Cost – badges only.